Making your option choices in school? Get inspired andpick the future you want

 What it's like

-You would make delicious food for people to enjoy in a restaurant, cafe and bar.
-You’d cook the food to order and present it for the waiting staff to serve to the customers.
+As a chef you will make delicious food for people to enjoy in a restaurant, cafe and bar.
+You'll cook the food to order and present it for the waiting staff to serve to the customers.

 You need to follow hygiene regulations and health and safety legislation to make sure your food won’t make customers ill and that the kitchen is a safe place to work.